 What You Need to Know

-- The Canada Savings Bond (CSB) is a safe and secure savings product, fully guaranteed by the Government of Canada to help Canadians reach their savings goals.
+- The Canada Savings Bond is a safe and secure savings product, fully guaranteed by the Government of Canada.

 - CSBs have a three-year term to maturity, with interest rates announced for one year and remaining in effect for that period.
 At the end of one year, new rates are announced by the Minister of Finance based on the prevailing market conditions.
 See Terms and Conditions.

 Payroll Savings Plan owners can redeem their CSBs at any time on CSB Online Services.
 The last contribution amounts are held for 15 days from the date the deduction is received from the employer.
 Upon maturity, if the bonds are not redeemed, they will automatically be paid out to the registered bond owner by cheque or direct deposit according to the account information.
 Read more about how to redeem your bonds.

 - Up to 4 business days if you are set up for Direct Deposit.